-- First success story of CNN from 1990s was in reading checks at banks.
-Document analysis in newspaper stories; handwriting recognition is major use of CNNs. - Today, facial recognition is probably the most widely used application: identifying faces in a picture by picking out unique features (CNN excel at visual classification of objects). - Automakers keen on driverless cars are focusing on CNN for autonomy since these networks can identify and avoid objects. - Medical image analysis is another major area of application identifying diseases
+- First success story of CNNs from 1990s was in reading checks at banks; document analysis in newspaper stories; and handwriting recognition. - Today, facial recognition is probably the most widely used application: identifying faces in a picture by picking out unique features (CNN excel at visual classification of objects). - Automakers keen on driverless cars are focusing on CNNs for autonomy since these networks can identify and avoid objects. - Medical image analysis is another major area of application identifying diseases